atkins-h/reading-list/Books/README.md

 * Rules For Radicals: A Pragmatic Primer for Realistic Radicals  - Saul Alinsky
 * The Gulag Archipelago - Aleksandr Solzhenitsyn
 * The Idea Factory: Bell Labs and the Great Age of American Innovation - Jon Gertner
-* 12 Seconds of Silence - Jamie Holmes
+* The Design of Everyday Things - Don Norman

 ### Fiction
 * Catch-22 - Jospeh Heller